 - 3 Why You Will Love This Recipe

-Jowar muffins, eggless and made only with Jowar flour without adding any other flour is an ultimate healthy treat for your loved ones.
+Jowar cake or muffins made only with Jowar flour without adding any other flour is the ultimate healthy treat for your loved ones.

-This eggless Millet Muffins recipe, made with Sorghum flour, an easy and healthy recipe as this is without refined sugar, oil and butter.
+This gluten-free Muffins recipe, made with Sorghum flour, an easy and healthy recipe as this is without refined sugar, oil and butter.

 Just like my Ragi muffins, unless you disclose, nobody can say that these are made with millets.